nestorSag/mlops-lite/README.md

 ### Tearing down training job infrastructure

-Traning job infrastructure for a specific model can be tear down with `make training-job-rm project=<my-project>`
+Training job infrastructure for a specific project can be tear down with `make training-job-rm project=<my-project>`

 ## Launching deployment jobs

-run `make deployment-job project=<my-project> model=<my-version>`, where `my-project` is a subfolder in `ml-projects` and `<my-version>` is an available model version in the MLFlow Registry.
+run `make deployment-job project=<my-project> model=<my-version>`, where `my-project` is a subfolder in `ml-projects` and `<my-version>` is an available model version in the MLFlow Registry under the `<my-project>` experiment.
 This will use Terraform to

 1. Continerise a specific model from the MLFlow Registry

 2. Create an AWS SageMaker endpoint where the model is to be deployed

-3. Create CloudWatch dashboards to track trends in server metrics, as well as model input and output metrics.
+3. Create CloudWatch dashboards to track endpoint metrics, as well as model and data metrics.

 ### Specifying SageMaker endpoint configuration